Technology Stack

 | Metrics | Micrometer | Prometheus-compatible observability |

 No Netty in the core protocol runtime.
 No Spring (in core).
 No external cache libraries.
-Netty is used only for optional TLS SslContext creation when operators select the OpenSSL/BoringSSL provider.
+The shipped socket transports use JSSE; Netty appears only when applications build their own native TLS contexts.

 Virtual Threads (Project Loom)

-Section titled “Virtual Threads (Project Loom)”The backbone of LoomCache’s concurrency is Java 25 Virtual Threads.
+Section titled “Virtual Threads (Project Loom)”LoomCache builds its concurrency model on Java 25 Virtual Threads.

 Java Virtual Threads (Project Loom)

-Millions of lightweight virtual threads multiplexed over a few OS Carrier Threads.
+Many lightweight virtual threads multiplexed over a few OS carrier threads.

 OS Thread 1